nimiq/albatross-doc/ViewChange.md

 It is necessary to consider these aspects:

 - A view change can be requested after the preset time for producing the new block has elapsed.
-- Given 3𝑓+1 validator slot, considering 𝑓 to be malicious, it is required 2𝑓+1 view change messages to proceed with the protocol, otherwise, the validator must wait for a new block or 2𝑓+1 view change messages.
+- Given 3𝑓+1 validators, considering 𝑓 to be malicious, it is required 2𝑓+1 view change messages to proceed with the protocol, otherwise, the validator must wait for a new block or 2𝑓+1 view change messages.
 - When a view change happens, the view number increases by one, therefore, the chain with priority is the one with the highest view number.
-- If a validator receives 2𝑓+1 view change messages, it won't accept a block from the delayed slot.
-The outcome of receiving 2𝑓+1 view change messages is always a view change in the view slot.
+- If a validator receives 2𝑓+1 view change messages, it won't accept a block from the delayed validator.
+The outcome of receiving 2𝑓+1 view change messages is always a view change in the validator.
-- If the delayed view slot produces several blocks, they will be reverted once 2𝑓 + 1 view change messages are received.
+- If the delayed validator produces several blocks, they will be reverted once 2𝑓 + 1 view change messages are received.
-- The view change message is signed and sent by a slot.
+- The view change message is signed and sent by a validator slot.
 A validator that holds 𝑥 validator slots, signs 𝑥 messages.

 <br/>